arbor-sim/arbor/doc/fileformat/swc.rst

-**The axon, dendrite, and apical sub-trees follow special rules for attachment to the soma**: By default, the sub-tree starts at the first sample with the dendrite, axon, or apical tag [what is apical tag?], and not at the parent location on the soma, and the sub-tree is connected to its parent with a "zero resistance wire".
+**The axon, dendrite, and apical sub-trees follow special rules for attachment to the soma**: By default, the sub-tree starts at the first sample with the a tag indicating a non-soma segment, and not at the parent location on the soma, and the sub-tree is connected to its parent with a "zero resistance wire".
 **Except** when the sub-tree is defined by a single child sample.
 In which case the sub-tree is composed of a single segment from the parent location on the